yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 > - Create React App is an officially supported way to create single-page React.
 <br/><br/>

-24. Describe Shallow Compare In React?
+24. Describe Shallow Comparasion In React?
 > - Shallow compare works by checking if two values are equal in case of primitive types like string, numbers and in case of object it just checks the reference.
 > - Related Reference : [How does shallow compare work in react](https://stackoverflow.com/questions/36084515/how-does-shallow-compare-work-in-react)
 <br/><br/>